lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-11-27-lessons-learned-october.md

 - I made myself familiar with the directory and file structure of Jekyll and Ruby.

 - New to me was the CSS extension language SCSS - it offers a clearer syntax and better variable usage.
-[Here](https://www.rechnerhaus.de/blog/unterschied-zwischen-css-scss-sass) is an example code of CSS and SCSS to make the syntax differences syntax clear.
+[Here](https://www.rechnerhaus.de/blog/unterschied-zwischen-css-scss-sass) is an example code of CSS and SCSS to make the syntax differences clear.

 ## Talks
 - In October 19th I held my first notable talk on a big internal event of my employer.